Abdu1Hak/WRO-2025/README.md

 ## 5. Power and Sense Management

+### Hardware Setup Guide

+The Robot is composed of a minimal amount of sensors, motors, and a main processing unit, the Raspberry Pi 4 Model B.

 Power and Sense management discussion should cover the power source for the vehicle as well as the sensors required to provide the vehicle with information to negotiate the different challenges.
 The discussion can include